-- 88. Students are required to complete 12 weeks of animal husbandry extramural studies (EMS) and 26 weeks of clinical EMS.
-Students must submit satisfactory evidence of completion of a minimum of 12 weeks of approved animal husbandry extramural studies (EMS) by the submission deadlines provided by the School.
-Students who fail to satisfy the animal husbandry EMS requirement will be unable to progress into third year of the BVM&S programme and will be reported to the BVM&S Progression Committee.
-Students who have not completed 26 weeks of approved clinical EMS prior to the end of final year will be unable to graduate. - 89.
+- 88. Students are required to complete a specified number of animal husbandry extramural studies (AHEMS) and clinical extramural studies (cEMS).
+Students must submit satisfactory evidence of completion of the specified number of weeks of approved animal husbandry extramural studies (AHEMS) by the submission deadlines provided by the School.
+Students who fail to satisfy the AHEMS requirement will be unable to progress into third year of the BVM&S programme and will be reported to the BVM&S Progression Committee.
+Students who have not completed the specified number of weeks of approved cEMS prior to the end of final year will be unable to graduate.
+The specified number of AHEMS and cEMS weeks for each cohort are provided in the programme handbook. - 89.
 Clinical EMS can be started in the summer vacation between second and third year, provided all animal husbandry EMS has been signed off as complete in line with the arrangements and deadlines approved by the School, and provided the Clinical EMS Driving License has been completed. - 90.
 Students who fail to submit required clinical EMS evidence by the deadline set by the School each year will not have that EMS added to their total and will be reported to the BVM&S Progression Committee.
 The deadline for each preceding year is 31st January, e.g. deadline for all EMS submissions for 2017 is 31st January 2018. - 91.
 No student may proceed to the next year of study for the BVM&S programme until they have passed all components of the previous year of the programme, unless a concession is awarded by the Head of College.
 Students failing to complete all components will be reported to the BVM&S Progression Committee and exclusion from further attendance at courses and examinations may be recommended.